AdobeDocs/campaign.en/help/v8/start/campaign-faq-comprehensive.md

 Learn how to implement deliverability in Campaign [in this guide](https://experienceleague.adobe.com/docs/deliverability-learn/deliverability-best-practice-guide/additional-resources/general-resources.html){target="_blank"}

->[!TIP]
->
->**Key deliverability tips:**
+**Key deliverability tips:**

->
->* Maintain a clean email list and remove inactive subscribers regularly
+* Maintain a clean email list and remove inactive subscribers regularly
->* Use double opt-in to ensure engaged recipients
+* Use double opt-in to ensure engaged recipients
->* Monitor your sender reputation and IP reputation
+* Monitor your sender reputation and IP reputation
->* Authenticate your emails with SPF, DKIM, and DMARC
+* Authenticate your emails with SPF, DKIM, and DMARC
->* Respect unsubscribe requests immediately
+* Respect unsubscribe requests immediately
->* Test your emails before sending to large audiences
+* Test your emails before sending to large audiences

 **Related topics:**